 What are Alternative Investments?

 While the stock market has been rebounding since the financial crisis, equity investments are still much riskier than alternatives.
 As a result, many investors are turning away from stocks and bonds in favor of alternative investments.
 These may include investing in alternative energy, acquiring ownership in a racehorse, or buying rare musical instruments.
 While it is usually best to diversify your portfolio, some investors are choosing to buy into alternative investments exclusively.
+Indeed, many are looking to work alongside companies that focus specifically on this area (such as Lionpoint Group, to name but one example) in order to fully understand what the sector holds.

 Alternative investments such as hedge funds, private equity, and commodities can be a smart way to diversify your portfolio.
 But they are not without risk, and it’s important to understand what they are, how they work, and how they can help (or hurt) your finances.
+Use a law firm like Sidley Austin to help get you started – they know all of the ins and outs of investing, meaning you’ll always be in safe hands.

 With that, here are the different types of alternative investments: